 The index shares some common sector acronyms and hopefully busts some myths that surround market research.
 Any others you come across and don’t quite understand feel free to contact us at email@example.com and we’ll do our best to help!

-Face Facts are more than just a fieldwork provider.
+Learn all about Face Facts and why we are more than just a fieldwork provider.
 With over 50 years of joint experience, our owners Rach & Jules bring the best of both worlds – from Rach’s client-side Director role and Jules’ Field Director and logistic roles, they are the yin and yang in the business.
 Fully supported by experienced Account Management and Data and Field teams that create a winning formula.

-Also known as ‘shop-a-longs’.
-Respondents are recruited to be observed during a shopping trip.
+Also known as ‘shop-a-longs’ Accompanied Shopping Trips is a research method that recruits respondents to be observed during a shopping trip.
 The session takes place in a retail setting (e.g., supermarket, retail store, make-up counters, etc).

 The research moderator observes the shoppers’ natural behaviour and follows up with relevant questions relating to the research.
 The benefit of AST’s is the ability to capture real-life feedback of ‘in the moment’ experiences.